 #2 Owens Corning ProArmor® Synthetic Roof Underlayment

-Owens Corning is not only a leader in manufacturing beautiful and durable asphalt shingles, but it is ahead in making quality roof underlayments as well.
+Owens Corning is not only a leader in manufacturing beautiful and durable asphalt shingles, but it is ahead in making quality roofing underlayments as well.
 The ProArmor® Synthetic Roof Underlayment is an example of that.

 This synthetic roof underlayment is made from Polypropylene and helps protect your roof and home from water infiltration as well as from moisture.
 The product is available in lightweight rolls of 42 inches that enable the roofers to handle and install the underlayment easily.
 You also get up to 90 days of UV exposure to protect your property from the harmful effects of UV rays.